Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Definitions and Overview

-This means that the inner product of any function $f$ with $(D'-D)/D$ is equal to the difference of expectations of $f$ under the two distributions.
-We also remark that the quantity $\langle \frac{D'}{D}-1, \frac{D'}{D}-1\rangle_D $ is known as the $\chi^2(D', D)$ distance and is widely used for hypothesis testing in statistics \cite{Pearson:1900}.
 A key notion for our statistical dimension is the {\em average correlation} of a set of distributions $\D'$ relative to a distribution $D$.
 We denote it by $\rho(\D',D)$ and define as follows:

-Known lower bounds for SQ learning are based on bounding the pairwise correlations between functions.
-Bounds on pairwise correlations when strong enough easily imply bounds on the average correlation (see Lemma \ref{cor:sd-sda-direct} for the proof).
-Bounding average correlation is more involved technically but it appears to be necessary for the tight lower bounds that we give.
+Bounds on pairwise correlations easily imply bounds on the average correlation (see Lemma \ref{lem:cor-2-sda} for a proof).
 In Section \ref{sec:pairwise-correlations} we describe a pairwise-correlation version of our bounds.
-It is sufficient for some applications and generalizes the statistical query dimension from learning theory (see Appendix \ref{sec:relate-2-sq} for the details).
+It is sufficient for some applications and generalizes the statistical query dimension from learning theory (see Section \ref{sec:relate-2-sq} for the details).
+However, to obtain our nearly tight lower bounds for planted biclique, we will need to bound the average pairwise correlation directly, and with significantly better bounds than what is possible from pairwise correlations alone.

+We are now ready to define the concept of statistical dimension.
+We first define the statistical dimension with average correlation of a set of distributions relative to some reference distribution.
+It captures the complexity of distinguishing distributions in $\D$ from $D$. \begin{definition} For $\bar{\gamma}>0$, domain $X$, a set of distributions $\D$ over $X$ and a reference distribution $D$ over $X$ the \textbf{statistical dimension} of $\D$ relative to $D$ with average correlation $\bar{\gamma}$ is defined to be the largest value $d$ such that for any subset $\D' \subseteq \D$, where $|\D'| \ge |\D|/d$, $\rho(\D',D) \leq \bar{\gamma}$.
+We denote it by $\SDA(\D,D,\bar{\gamma})$. \end{definition} Intuitively, the definition says that any $1/d$ fraction of the set of distributions has low pairwise correlation; the largest such $d$ is the statistical dimension.